1st Annual Meeting of the European Community of Training Providers

 - Integration of immigrants into the EU of today

 The purpose of the community is to provide real-time views of education providers to the European Commission and any interested party.
 It will be the market platform of the ancient Greeks, on issues that the European Commission deals with.
-A pan-European platform will be set up in 2019 where everyone could find good practices on his own language on the above 3 thematic fields and post his own.
-It is therefore a multifunctional platform that can be a daily tool for all.
+A pan-European platform will be set up in 2019 where everyone could find good practices in his own language on the above 3 thematic fields and post his own.
+It is, therefore, a multifunctional platform that can be a daily tool for all.

 The meeting was opened by Luke Zahilas, DSI Head of Sector, Cedefop.
 He mentioned that the creation of this community provides the basis for practical communication and exchange of ideas and opinions, bridging the gap between theory and action.
 Working with those who actually practice EU practices in the room the results are ecpected to be only positive.
 Joao Santos of the European Commission has admitted, that for years Brussels has neglected the observations of education and training providers.
 In recent years, however, important steps have been taken, and now the views of education providers are on the agenda of the European Commission and, together with Anna Barbieri, welcomed the creation of this community.